 In short, the Handicap provides a good opportunity for all standards of runner to measure their performance and take part in an enjoyable race in the beautiful surroundings of Trent Park.

 For the 2019 series we have changed the calculation of the improvement from a straight time improvement (time minus the handicap time) to a percentage improvement so time improvement divided by the handicap time.
 This is to further balance the winner across the field as previously a 40 minute runner who improves by 2 minutes would have been ahead of a 20 minute runner who improves by 1 minute.
 The percentage improvement now gives them the same imrpovement percentage.

 How does the Points system work?

 The most improved runner is awarded maximum points based on the number of participants, second place is awarded one less point, and so on.
-A bonus of five points is added if a runner beats their Handicap, and an additional five points are awarded 5 fastest men and women, 5 for the fastest, 4 for the second fastest and so on.
+A bonus of five points is added if a runner beats their Handicap, and an additional points are awarded 5 fastest men and women, 5 for the fastest, 4 for the second fastest and so on.

-Points are not awarded to scratch runners who are running their first handicap, and bonus points are not awarded to New runners, who have only run one previous handicap.
+Points, are not awarded to scratch runners who are running their first handicap, and bonus points are not awarded to runners that have only run one previous handicap.
 However, they do receive points for being the fastest.

 What is the Point Series?

 The points awarded for each race are accumulated into the series points.